Lolly Willowes

 Lolly Willowes; or The Loving Huntsman is a novel by English writer Sylvia Townsend Warner, her first, published in 1926.
 It has been described as an early feminist classic.

-Title

-"Lolly" is the version of Laura's name used by her family after a mispronunciation by a young niece.
-She comes to dislike being called "Aunt Lolly" and to see the name as a symbol of her lack of independence.
-"The Loving Huntsman" refers to Satan, whom Laura envisions as hunting souls in a kindly way.
+It is a satirical social novel with fantastic elements, set in England at the beginning of the 20th century.
+It deals with the social restrictions on women as well as alternative ways of living during the interwar period.